fluentassertions/fluentassertions/Home.md

 ## Supported Test Frameworks ##

-Fluent Assertions supports MSTest, NUnit, XUnit, MSpec, NSpec, MBUnit and the Gallio Framework.
+Fluent Assertions supports MSTest, NUnit, XUnit, MSpec, NSpec, MBUnit and the Gallio Framework as well as the Windows Store and Windows Phone unit testing frameworks.
 You can simply add a reference to the corresponding test framework assembly to the unit test project.
 Fluent Assertions will automatically find the corresponding assembly and use it for throwing the framework-specific exceptions.

-If, for some unknown reason, Fluent Assertions for .NET 3.5, 4.0 or 4.5 fails to find the assembly, try specifying the framework explicitly using a configuration setting in the project’s app.config.
+If, for some unknown reason, Fluent Assertions fails to find the assembly, try specifying the framework explicitly using a configuration setting in the project’s app.config.
 If it cannot find any of the supported frameworks, it will fall back to using a custom `AssertFailedException` exception class.

 ```xml
 <configuration>